Derrick T. Jordan

 Family Therapist, Gender & Family Project

-Derrick T. Jordan, MDiv, LMSW, is a graduate of Union Theological Seminary, where he earned a Master of Divinity, and Columbia University where he earned a Master of Science in Social Work, concentrating in Advanced Clinical Practice.
-Since 2008, Derrick has led faith-based educational initiatives and serving in ministerial capacities at nationally recognized churches.
-Derrick’s extensive pastoral care and counseling experience guides his current clinical work; navigating the complexities of faith and spirituality at the intersection of race, ethnicity, culture, gender identity/expression, and sexuality.
+Derrick T. Jordan, M.Div, LMSW, is a classically trained musician who earned a Bachelor of Music in Music Education, cum laude, from Virginia Commonwealth University as well as a Master of Divinity from Union Theological Seminary, and a Master of Science in Social Work from Columbia University.
+For years, Derrick has led spiritually-based educational initiatives while serving in various ministerial capacities at nationally recognized faith organizations.
+Derrick’s pastoral care and counseling experience helps guide his clinical work; navigating the complexities of faith and spirituality at the intersection of race, ethnicity, culture, gender identity/expression, and sexuality.

-Derrick trained at Ackerman Institute’s Social Work and Diversity Program, Gender & Family Project: Unity Project in Family Engagement and Acceptance, and has experience as a therapist working with families impacted by the child welfare system.
-The lens through which Derrick’s work is informed, is one that celebrates the richness of diversity, culture, as well as individual and collective experiences to create a greater sense of wholeness and wellbeing.
+Derrick trained with Ackerman Institute’s Social Work and Diversity Program, Gender & Family Project: Unity Project in Family Engagement and Acceptance, The Minuchin Center for the Family, and has experience as a therapist working with those impacted by the child welfare system.
+The lens through which Derrick’s work is informed is one that celebrates the richness of diversity and culture to create a greater sense of wholeness and wellbeing.
+Derrick is currently a family therapist and group facilitator at the Ackerman Institute for the Family’s, Gender & Family Project.
+In his leisure time, Derrick is a long-distance runner, avid reader, foodie and music enthusiast.